 Special Requests and Wish Lists

-APBP gets a steady stream of requests for particular books that are rarely donated.
-Check out our wish list to purchase and donate one of these books.
-There are three ways you can order: Pinocchio’s Books in Morgantown, WV, Loyalty Bookstores in Washington, D.C., or Amazon.
+APBP gets a steady stream of requests for particular books.
+Check out our wish lists to purchase and donate one of these books.

 When we get a request for a book unique enough that it’s difficult to find a match, we may share it as part of our special request needs.
 Visit our Facebook page each Saturday to see a list of ongoing needs.

 WordPlay Wish List

 We have partnered with WordPlay, an independent bookstore in Wardensville, WV that is dedicated to promoting the power of reading.
 You can support this indie bookstore and APBP by ordering from our WordPlay wish list on Bookshop.

 Carmichael’s Bookstore is the oldest independent bookstore in Louisville, KY, and we’re excited to partner with them.
 Donate a book from our Carmichael’s Bookstore wish list to support APBP and Appalachian businesses.

 In addition to our partnerships with WordPlay and Carmichael’s Bookstore, we have set up an Amazon Wish List featuring a variety of books we need.